SquareCodeFX/ProxycheckIOApi/README.md

 - Check multiple IP addresses in a single request
 - Validate email addresses for disposable email providers
 - Get dashboard information about your ProxyCheck.io account
+- Export detection data from the dashboard API
+- Export tag data from the dashboard API
+- Export usage data from the dashboard API
+- Support for custom lists management
+- Support for CORS configuration
 - Support for all query flags and parameters
 - Proper error handling with custom exceptions
 - Rate limit handling